llava-rlhf/LLaVA-RLHF/RLHF/README.md

 4. Concise: The AI should efficiently address the task or answer the question, communicating the necessary information with brevity and clarity.
 ```

-After downloading the SFT model checkpoint from [`LLaVA-RLHF-13b-v1.5-336`](https://huggingface.co/zhiqings/LLaVA-RLHF-13b-v1.5-336), the human preference data from [`LLaVA-Human-Preference-10K`](https://huggingface.co/datasets/zhiqings/LLaVA-Human-Preference-10K), and the image captions from [`LLaVA-RLHF-Data/image_to_caption.json`](https://huggingface.co/datasets/zhiqings/LLaVA-RLHF-Data/tree/main), you can run training script for the reward model:
+After downloading the SFT model checkpoint from [`LLaVA-RLHF-13b-v1.5-336`](https://huggingface.co/zhiqings/LLaVA-RLHF-13b-v1.5-336), the human preference data from [`LLaVA-Human-Preference-10K`](https://huggingface.co/datasets/zhiqings/LLaVA-Human-Preference-10K), and the image captions from [`LLaVA-RLHF-Data/image_to_caption.json`](https://huggingface.co/datasets/zhiqings/LLaVA-RLHF-Data/tree/main), you can run the training script for the reward model:

 ```bash
 bash scripts/13b-v1.5-336/train_reward_model.sh